Leokadia Makarska-Čermák: Critical acclaim

-Professor Jacek Maria Rybczynski wrote in Mainz, Germany, in 1996 a critical analysis on Leokadia Makarska-Čermák's unique art:
+In 1995, Professor Jacek Maria Rybczynski wrote a critical analysis on Leokadia Makarska-Čermák's unique art:

-The paintings of Makarska-Čermák provoke and invite a deeply individual interpretation and experience of the colorful world of Nature.
-[Her artwork] branch out in two streams: one emotive, the other documentary.
-[In] The emotive stream [...] is best exemplified in the "flower portrait" series; here we meet with lifelong companions incorporated in fantastic flora-motifs.
-Makarska-Čermák's self-avowed fascination with nature's beauty is coated with a layer of symbolism: the flower as the mystical center conveys mystery and discloses at once a perplexing enigma and the logic of events...for the flower alludes to the passage of time, the cycle of birth and demise.
-In the documentary stream, the artist explores the classical approach to portrait rendition, aptly depicting the personalities and psyches of her posers."
+"The paintings and drawings, to which the artist devotes her skill, are rich in metaphorical meaning and bear testimony to a higher sensitivity.
+Makarska-Cermak’s self-avowed fascination with nature’s beauty is coated with a layer of symbolism: the flower as the mystical center conveys mystery and discloses at once a perplexing enigma and the logic of events…for the flower alludes to the passage of time, the cycle of birth and demise.

+The paintings of Makarska-Cermak provoke and invite a deeply individual interpretation and experience of the colorful world of Nature.
+Imbued with the strong temperament of their author, they steal their way into our hearts."

-Elinor Stecker-Orel, Editor to The New York Times wrote about Leokadia Makarska-Cermak's artwork on October 27, 1998:
+On October 27, 1998, Elinor Stecker-Orel, Editor to The New York Times wrote about Leokadia Makarska-Cermak's artwork:

 "The viewer is immediately struck by the power of [Leokadia Makarska-Čermák's] work, power that is manifested in her bold colors and forceful brushstrokes.
 Remarkably, Makarska-Cermak is able to integrate this approach with subjects that ordinarily would be rendered with a more delicate hand.
 The result is work that is both emotional and sensitive.

 The United States certainly is the beneficiary in having this talented artist on our shores."

-On November 12, 1998 Rafal Olbinski, painter, graphic and designer noted that:

-As a member of the faculty of the School of Visual Arts for over a decade, I have had the privilege to observe and evaluate hundreds of portfolios and I have been fortunate to encounter many very talented people.
-Leokadia Makarska-Čermák is one such artist, who displays depth, consistency, maturity and focus.
-She eloquently integrates her remarkable sensitivity to the subject in the portraits, capturing the personality and the spirit of the person.
-In both the portraits as well as the floral compositions, Ms. Cermak displays a strong technique, skill and boundless feminine intuition.
-Her ambition, dedication and prolificness is the evident driving force in her work, which exemplifies and reveals rich and diverse artistic abilities."
+On November 12, 1998, Rafal Olbinski, a painter and faculty member at the School of Visual Arts, wrote in regards to Leokadia Makarska-Čermák that she "stands out for her consistency, focus, and thoughtful approach to her work."
+The review notes that in her portraits, she demonstrates a sensitivity to her subjects, capturing both character and presence, and that in both portraiture and floral compositions, she shows technical skill and an artistic perspective.
+Olbinski concludes that her "dedication, discipline, and productivity are reflected throughout her body of work, which demonstrates a broad range of artistic abilities."